 Yes.
 In each application, clearly explain how you would allocate your time if you were awarded more than one grant.
-You may not include the same project costs in two or more applications for federal funding and/or approved federal award budgets.
+You may not include the same project costs in two or more applications for federal funding and/or approved federal award budgets under this program.
 However, you may seek funding from other NEH programs for complementary aspects of the same overall project.

 - 3. May the project director also serve as the institutional grant administrator?
 No. The project director may not serve as the institutional grant administrator.
-The role of the project director must be distinct from that of the institutional grant administrator, who functions as the representative of the recipient organization with authority to act on the organization's behalf in matters related to the administration of the award. - 4.
+The role of the project director, who is responsible for the programmatic activities, must be distinct from that of the institutional grant administrator, who functions as the representative of the recipient organization with authority to act on the organization's behalf in matters related to the administration of the award. - 4.
 When we apply through Grants.gov, how should we submit our sample?
 Host your sample online and provide the URL.
 You are responsible for ensuring that the link to the sample remains active and that the sample is accessible throughout the review period.
 See D2 of the NOFO regarding the submission of samples.